 Bottom line is that we want to make it easier for you to use EduMe and learn more and better!

 If you are an admin user of the EduMe platform, we collect your name and email address.
 We do this so that you can login and be identified by your own colleagues.

 Again, through 3rd party sources such as Google Analytics we can see your IP address, device type, location etc. In practice, we don't look at this as it adds no value.

 From time to time, when appropriate and relevant, we may send you updates on the product that we think will be beneficial for you to know.

 We hold on to your information for as long as you have an active account on EduMe.
 If you have been found to be inactive for a period of more than 12 months all your information will be deleted.

 We will never sell your information to anyone.
 Ever.

-We may however share your information with third parties which we use to help provide you with the best learning experience possible.
-To be more exact, this could be when we work on creating content for your company upon your request.
+We may share your information with your company and/or third parties in order to provide you with the best learning experience possible.